EU Low-Value Import Duty 2026: EUR 3 Rule from July 1

 That is how people end up misquoting landed cost.

-So the practical answer is not "all low-value EU duty rules changed overnight in 2026."
+So the practical answer is not "nothing has changed yet."
 The practical answer is:

 If you import into Europe, price to Europe, or run a Shopify store that ships cross-border into EU customers, that distinction matters.
 It is the difference between a compliant landed-cost model and a sloppy one.